Women’s quarterfinal matchups

 Why Baptiste: Late-bloomer features similar power to Sabalenka and loves to aggressively charge the net.
 She lacks experience in big matches but is playing with confidence and with a nothing-to-lose attitude.

-Aryna Sabalenka vs, Hailey Baptiste
+Aryna Sabalenka Hailey Baptiste

 Rank: 1 45